davidberenstein1957/davidberenstein1957.github.io/index.md

 I´m sure I do by 👨🏽‍🍳 Cooking, 👨🏽‍💻 Coding, 🏆 Committing.

-I currently work on open-source NLP at [✨Argilla](https://github.com/argilla-io/argilla/): the open-source data curation platform for LLMs.

 # Open-source ⭐️

+Working on open-source NLP at [✨Argilla: the open-source data curation platform for LLMs](https://github.com/argilla-io/argilla/)

 Some awesome open-source packages I maintain!